-Norman Sanders was born in Camberwell in 1929, his father converted photographs to printable images to be used by newspapers.
-He, his brothers and mother were evacuated to Somerset when war was declared as their house in Camberwell was literally just outside the main defence line of London.
+Norman Sanders was born in Camberwell in 1929, his father worked in Fleet Street, apart from a spell in the RAF during the war.
+He, his brothers and mother were evacuated to Somerset when war was declared as their house in West Wickhe was literally just outside the main defence line of London.

 Norman’s first primary school was in West Wickham, Kent and he finished his primary education in Somerset and then went to Wells Blue Grammar School having sat the 11 plus.

 At the end of the war, the family moved back to Kent and Norman went to Beckanham and Penge Grammar School to finish his education.
 Apart from having to give up soccer and learn to play rugby at the age of 15 as part of the transition, Norman says he enjoyed his school days.

 Norman did his national service in the Air Force and was paid to go to university lectures for a year in Bedford.
 He had his sights set on being a physicist from the very beginning.
 He says: “I discovered later on, many years later, that physicists were very clever chaps, so I changed to mathematics.
 But it was physics right from the very beginning, with a bit of chemistry.”